aws-deadline/deadline-cloud-worker-agent/docs/dev/worker_api_protocol.md

 must not queue additional Session Actions to the Session except for `envExit` Session Actions that correspond to already completed `envEnter` Session Actions for the same Session.

+**Exception:** If a `syncInputJobAttachments` Session Action is reported as `INTERRUPTED`, then the Worker Agent must report all queued `taskRun` Session Actions after it as `INTERRUPTED` (not `NEVER_ATTEMPTED`).
+This ensures that the interruption reason (e.g. spot interruption) is propagated to the task run actions and is visible to the user in the console.
+Session Actions reported as `INTERRUPTED` in this manner must not report `startedAt` or `endedAt` times.

 #### Handling Unsuccessful `envEnter` Session Actions

-If the Worker Agent reports this Session Action as `FAILED`, `INTERRUPTED`, or `CANCELED`, then the Worker Agent must also report all queued Session Actions after it in the Session as `NEVER_ATTEMPTED`; except for `envExit` actions that correspond this `envEnter` or to already completed `envEnter` Session Actions.
+If the Worker Agent reports this Session Action as `FAILED` or `CANCELED`, then the Worker Agent must also report all queued Session Actions after it in the Session as `NEVER_ATTEMPTED`; except for `envExit` actions that correspond this `envEnter` or to already completed `envEnter` Session Actions.
 The service must not queue additional Session Actions to the Session except for `envExit` Session Actions that correspond to the failed `envEnter` and all already completed `envEnter` Session Actions for the same Session.

+If the Worker Agent reports this Session Action as `INTERRUPTED`, then the Worker Agent must report all queued `taskRun` Session Actions after it as `INTERRUPTED` (not `NEVER_ATTEMPTED`); except for `envExit` actions that correspond to this `envEnter` or to already completed `envEnter` Session Actions which follow existing behavior.
+This ensures that the interruption reason is propagated to the task run actions and is visible to the user.

 #### Handling Unsuccessful `envExit` Session Actions